Knowles223/BIOL3070--Knowles-/Final-Project-Rmd.md

 ## Hypothesis

-We hypothesize that Northern counties in Utah will have a higher overall abundance than compared to Southern counties due to a lower overall temperature in the Northern counties and a higher abundance of green vegetation and rainfall when compared to the Southern counties.
+We hypothesize that Northern counties in Utah will have a higher overall abundance compared to Southern counties due to a lower overall temperature in the Northern counties and a higher abundance of green vegetation and rainfall when compared to the Southern counties.

 ## Prediction

-We predict that Northern counties in Utah will have a higher overall abundance than compared to Southern counties.
-A possible test statistic is a quasipoisson regression.
+We predict that Northern counties in Utah will have a higher overall abundance compared to Southern counties.
+A possible test statistic is a quasipoisson regression model.
 This would allow us to compare the two variables of north and south abundance values to determine which one has a higher abundance and if the difference is significant.